kekeedme/kekeedme.github.io/projects/quantumdynamics/unitary_evol.md

 I want to start with a brief discussion on unitary operation and evolution.
-I will then make the connection with the discussion of the two-level system dynamics that we have been seen.
+I will then make the connection with the discussion of the two-level system dynamics that we have seen.
 In particular, how one can phenomenologically simulate the decay of the dynamics by modifying the evolution operator, thereby putting an end to the oscillatory behavior of the system.

 ## Unitary Transformation